-Nevertheless, encouraging baby’s development from an early age with a simple toy will pay off later.
+Nevertheless, encouraging a baby’s development from an early age with a simple toy will pay off later.
 You see, teaching your baby through play and will have a deep impact later on and decrease raising problems with the use of electronic and screen time.